Nabarka1999/KnowledgeCube_Elearning_App/README.md

 * It will take saome time to load the website for the first time.
 * After creating courses and lectures if will get deleted automatically after few hours.

-### If you get a bug feel free to contact at nabarkaroy.20.8@gmail.com
+### If you get any bug feel free to contact at nabarkaroy.20.8@gmail.com